ARM-software/astc-encoder/README.md

 This is equivalent to using using the LDR color profile and a 5x5 block size to compress the image, using the `-thorough` quality preset, and then immediately decompressing the image and saving the result.
-This can be used to enable a visual inspection of the decompression quality.
+This can be used to enable a visual inspection of the compressed image quality.
 In addition this mode also prints out some image quality metrics to the console.

 ## Experimenting